asaikali/effective-spring-on-kubernetes/layers-dockerfile/README.md

 **Try it out**

 * build the app `mvnw clean package` to produce the fat jar
-* check the `target/` folder, observe the size of the `fatjar-dockerfile-0.0.1-SNAPSHOT.jar` file
+* check the `target/` folder, observe the size of the `layers-dockerfile-0.0.1-SNAPSHOT.jar` file
-* build the container `docker build . -t boot-fatjar:1`
+* build the container `docker build . -t boot-layers:1`
-* check the size of the container `boot-fatjar` using `docker images ls`
+* check the size of the container `boot-layers:1` using `docker images ls`
-* run the container `docker run -p 8080:8080 -t boot-fatjar`
+* run the container `docker run -p 8080:8080 -t boot-layers:1`
 * test the app using a browser `http://localhost:8080/`
 * terminate the container using `Ctrl+C` or `docker kill`
 * examine the contents of the `Dockerfile` notice the path to `app.jar` in the container